The Ultimate Gitleaks Guide

 # Common flags

---source string # Path to scan (default: current directory)
+--source string # Path to git repo (default: current directory)

 --config string # Custom configuration file

---report-format string # Output format: json, csv, junit, sarif
+--report-format string # Output format: json, csv, junit, sarif, template

 --report-path string # Output file path